Geometry of $K$-trivial Moishezon manifolds : decomposition theorem and holomorphic geometric structures: Introduction

 Our first result gives a partial answer to the above expectation.

 \begin{bigthm} Let $X$ be a compact Fujiki manifold such that $c_1(X)=0\,\in\, {\rm H}^2(X, \,\R)$.
-Assume that one of the following holds: \begin{enumerate}[label= $\circ$] \item $X$ is Moishezon, or \item $\dim X \le 4$. \end{enumerate} Then, there exists a finite \'etale cover $X'\,\longrightarrow\, X$ and a decomposition
+Assume that one of the following holds: \begin{enumerate}[label= $\circ$] \item $X$ is Moishezon, or \item $\dim X \,\le\, 4$. \end{enumerate} Then, there exists a finite \'etale cover $X'\,\longrightarrow\, X$ and a decomposition

-where $T$ is a compact complex torus, the $Y_i$'s are irreducible Calabi-Yau manifolds and the $Z_j$'s are irreducible holomorphic symplectic manifolds.
+where $T$ is a compact complex torus, the $Y_i$'s are irreducible Calabi--Yau manifolds and the $Z_j$'s are irreducible holomorphic symplectic manifolds.

-Moreover, each factor $Y_i$ (respectively, $Z_j$) in the decomposition is bimeromorphic to a K\"ahler variety with terminal singularities which is irreducible Calabi-Yau (respectively, irreducible holomorphic symplectic). \end{bigthm}
+Moreover, each factor $Y_i$ (respectively, $Z_j$) in the decomposition is bimeromorphic to a K\"ahler variety with terminal singularities which is irreducible Calabi--Yau (respectively, irreducible holomorphic symplectic). \end{bigthm}

-We refer to Definition~\ref{def ICYIHS} and the remarks below it for the definitions of irreducible Calabi-Yau manifolds and irreducible holomorphic symplectic manifolds, which mimic the definition in the singular K\"ahler case provided in e.g. \cite{GGK, CGGN} and coincide with the usual definitions in the smooth K\"ahler case.
+We refer to Definition~\ref{def ICYIHS} and the remarks below it for the definitions of irreducible Calabi--Yau manifolds and irreducible holomorphic symplectic manifolds, which actually mimic the definition in the singular K\"ahler case provided in e.g. \cite{GGK, CGGN} and coincide with the usual definitions in the smooth K\"ahler case.